Ponzi schemes are investment traps designed to lure people with promises of quick and easy money.

 SEBI will acknowledge your complaint and investigate the matter.

-In many cities, cybercrime divisions have specialized units to handle online fraud.
+In many cities, cybercrime divisions have specialised units to handle online fraud.

 You can file an FIR or an online complaint through your state’s police website.
 The police will investigate and, if needed, arrest the individuals running the scheme.